How to Catch Up on Retirement Savings: Strategies for 30s and Beyond

 No, it’s never too late to start saving for retirement.
 You’ll save more if you start early than if you wait, but that doesn’t mean you can’t accumulate enough savings to supplement your Social Security benefit and have a comfortable retirement.

 If you’re getting a late start, take advantage of catch-up contributions.
-You may want to work with a professional to minimize your taxable income and maximize your savings and earnings for retirement.
+You may want to work with a professional to minimize your taxable income and maximize your savings and retirement earnings.

 Are There Any Withdrawal Restrictions When Catching Up on Retirement Savings?